-The experience of Omar Cabrera, a pastor and evangelist in Argentina, underlines the awesome weaponry that prayer in the Spirit brings to bear on the occult realm.
+The experience of Omar Cabrera, who was a pastor and evangelist in Argentina, underlines the awesome weaponry that prayer in the Spirit brings to bear on the occult realm.
 Over the past several years, he has made it his practice to fast and pray for a number of days before opening an evangelism campaign in a city he is trying to reach.

-Often during those periods of fasting and prayer, spirit beings will come against him, even appearing in grotesque shapes, to contest his presence and his plan to evangelize that city.
+Often during those periods of fasting and prayer, spirit beings came against him, even appearing in grotesque shapes, to contest his presence and his plan to evangelize that city.
 They often say, "You have no right to be here.
 This is my territory."
-To which he replies, "On the contrary, you have no right to be here.
+To which he replied, "On the contrary, you have no right to be here.
 I bind you in the authority of Jesus Christ, the one who has all authority in heaven and on earth."
-Immediately that spirit flees the scene and a higher principality will often come into place against Cabrera.
+Immediately that spirit would flee the scene and a higher principality often came into place against Cabrera.

-In the same way, through a struggle in prayer, Cabrera breaks the hold of that being which often turns out to be a spirit of witchcraft.
-When the topmost strongman is bound, the mood of the whole city changes-often from one of resistance to the gospel, to one of great receptivity-with hundreds and thousands coming to Christ, accompanied by extraordinary signs and wonders, healings and miracles.
-Using this approach, Cabrera has gone from ministering to a congregation of under 20, to being the pastor of the world's third largest church with over 140,000.
+In the same way, through a struggle in prayer, Cabrera broke the hold of that being which often turned out to be a spirit of witchcraft.
+When the topmost strongman was bound, the mood of the whole city would often change from one of resistance to the gospel, to one of great receptivity-with hundreds and thousands coming to Christ, accompanied by extraordinary signs and wonders, healings and miracles.
+Using this approach, Cabrera went from ministering to a congregation of under 20, to being the pastor of the world's third largest church with over 140,000!

-"In the name of Jesus, get out of our city!"
+In the name of Jesus get out of our city!